stringparser/gulp-runtime/docs/README.md

 ### async composers

-`gulp.start` is not enough when you need to compose tasks since it runs them.
-If you want to compose tasks, you need another function that will run a set of tasks.
+`gulp.start` just runs tasks which is not enough when you only need to compose them.
+For this reason we need another function that will bundle and run a set of tasks only when called.

-So, just as tasks dependencies bundle in one task others, we have 3 async composer functions to help with this (in fact there is only one function and two others are sugar on top).
+Just as tasks dependencies bundles into one task others, we have 3 async composer functions to help with this (in fact there is only one function and two others are sugar on top).

 #### gulp.series